$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Introduction and main results about integrable systems

 \subsection{Structure of the paper}

-In Section \ref{sec:matrices} we state the other main results of the paper, which concern matrices.
-Section \ref{sec:algclosed} studies the classification problem in an algebraically closed field, where it is much simpler to give a classification.
-Sections \ref{sec:dim2} and \ref{sec:dim4} solve the classification problem over $\Qp$, for $2$-by-$2$ and $4$-by-$4$ matrices, respectively.
-For $4$-by-$4$ matrices there are first some general results in Section \ref{sec:dim4-gen}, then the case $p\ne 2$ is studied in Section \ref{sec:dim4-no2}, then $p=2$ in Section \ref{sec:dim4-2}.
-In Section \ref{sec:real} we use the strategy introduced in previous sections to give a new proof of the general case of the Weierstrass-Williamson classification.
-The proof is given in Section \ref{sec:real-general}, then there is an example in Section \ref{sec:real-example} and some comments about the positive-definite case in Section \ref{sec:real-posdef}.
-Section \ref{sec:num-forms} discusses the $p$-adic classification in higher dimensions.
-Section \ref{sec:singularities} formulates the previous theorems concerning matrices in terms of non-degeneracy of critical points of functions.
-Section \ref{sec:integrable} applies the work of the previous sections to integrable systems.
+In Section \ref{sec:matrices} we state the other main results of the paper, which concern matrices and are proved in \cite{CrePel-matrix}.
+Section \ref{sec:algclosed} studies the problem of the symplectic classification of matrices in an algebraically closed field, where it is much simpler to give a classification.
+Section \ref{sec:singularities} formulates these theorems concerning matrices in terms of non-degeneracy of critical points of functions.
+Section \ref{sec:integrable} applies the work of the previous section to integrable systems.
 Section \ref{sec:JC} applies the results about integrable systems to the concrete case of the $p$-adic Jaynes-Cummings system.
 Section \ref{sec:examples} contains some examples and remarks.
 Section \ref{sec:circle} discusses the circle actions generated by the integrable systems of Theorem \ref{thm:integrable}.
+In Section \ref{sec:final} we make some final remarks.
 We conclude the paper with an appendix which recalls the basic definitions and results concerning the $p$-adic numbers.

+\textbf{Acknowledgments.} We thank Pilar Bayer and Enrique Arrondo for discussions and suggestions which have improved the paper.
+We are really grateful to an anonymous referee for helpful comments which have improved the paper.

+The second author thanks the Dean of the School of Mathematical Sciences Antonio Br\'u and the Chair of the Department of Algebra, Geometry and Topology at the Complutense University of Madrid, Rutwig Campoamor, for their support and excellent resources he is being provided with to carry out the FBBVA project.

+Part of this paper was written during a visit of the second author to the Universidad de Cantabria and the Universidad Internacional Men\'endez Pelayo in the summer of 2024 and he thanks both institutions for their hospitality.
+Another part of this paper was written while the first author was visiting the Complutense University of Madrid in September-October 2024 and he thanks this institution.

+\textbf{Funding.} The first author is funded by grant PID2022-137283NB-C21 of MCIN/AEI/ 10.13039/501100011033 / FEDER, UE.
+The second author is funded by a FBBVA (Bank Bilbao Vizcaya Argentaria Foundation) Grant for Scientific Research Projects with title \textit{From Integrability to Randomness in Symplectic and Quantum Geometry}.

-\section{Main results concerning matrices: Theorems \ref{thm:williamson}--\ref{thm:num-forms}}
+\section{Main results concerning matrices: Theorems \ref{thm:williamson}--\ref{thm:num-forms-lower-bound}}